fela15/directInjectorPOC/README.md

 Created as a way to learn more about direct syscalls and their implementation in C#.

 The program uses direct syscalls to perform the shellcode allocation/injection and the remote thread creation.
-The only imports are GetSystemInfo, RtlGetVersion and VirtualProtectEx.

 The shellcode can be easily generated using tools like donut (https://github.com/TheWover/donut/)

+### Update:
+- Removed the sexy dictionaries that used to contained the syscalls:ssn
+- The binary is now resolving the syscall ssn by using the sorting technique shown at https://www.mdsec.co.uk/2020/12/bypassing-user-mode-hooks-and-direct-invocation-of-system-calls-for-red-teams/

 ### Usage: